 JOIN

 We work on cutting-edge problems at the intersection of computation and medicine.
-We are interested in scientists with diverse backgrounds and training, who share a love for this intersection and care about clinical impact.
-We are currently hiring at multiple levels.
+We are interested in scientists with diverse backgrounds and training, who love building models and care about clinical impact.
 Interested applicants should read the information below and our application guide, and then email Brody.

 If you don’t match the categories below but still think you are a good fit for the lab, please send an email with your CV and an explanation.